Skip to main content

 First Take-Profit Distance

-The percentage away from the first entry order where the trade will place the first sell order for a profit.
+The percentage away from the trade's first entry order, in which the bot will place the first take profit order.

 Take-Profits Prices